 - Mars Daybreak: Kenran Butohsai has this, very literally.
 Enora Taft is the daughter of the President of the Earth who plays a more than willing hostage and friend to the crew of Yoake-no Fune (Ship of Aurora).

 - Nunnally from Code Geass gets a role as a living MacGuffin.
 This is partially because she's the protagonist's little sister, partially because she's so sweet and seemingly helpless that most characters want to protect her, and partially because she's a princess.

 - The final arc of Yu-Gi-Oh!
 ARC-V reveals that Zuzu and her counterparts manage to cross this with Dismantled MacGuffin.
-Basically, they're believed to be Soul Jars for the Big Bad's daughter, and everyone else only targets them because they're important to this one person.
+Basically, they're living Soul Jars for Leo Akaba's daughter, and everyone else only targets them to either blackmail or hinder him.

 - Rush Hour has the Chinese Consul's daughter, and a moment of Lampshade Hanging when Chris Tucker's character is on the phone discussing the ransom payment with the girl's kidnapper: "Fifty million dollars?
 Man, who do you think you kidnapped?
 Chelsea Clinton?"